thinkst/canarytools-docs/docs/api-reference/console.md

 ## Console Features

 ::: tip
-If you notice some features that aren't enabled, contact support and we'll gladly enable them for you.
+If you notice some features that aren't enabled but may interest you, contact support and we'll gladly explain and enable them for you.
 :::

 <APIDetails :endpoint="$page.frontmatter.endpoints.features"/>